 PRKR MTN TRAILS is a non-profit organization that needs your financial help, please consider donating to help support our trails.

-This year, our budget is $37,500 worth of trail building and maintenance!!
-Projects include 3-5 miles of beginner friendly terrain on a new property adjacent to the Elm St trail.
-A new trail connecting the Boys Scouts camp to the trails near Broomstick Rd, which will give us access to the Boy Scouts Camp for parking.
-Plus we hope to construct a new trail that connects the top of Winds and Pines to Elm st.
+Our most recent trail updates include a budget of $37,500 worth of trail building and maintenance!!
+Projects included 3-5 miles of beginner friendly terrain on a new property adjacent to the Elm St trail.
+A new trail connecting the Boys Scouts camp to the trails near Broomstick Rd, giving us access to the Boy Scouts Camp for parking.

-None of this will happen without your help!!
+None of this could happen without your help!!
 So please be generous and hit the donate button and then ask your employer if they will match your donation!
 Thanks!

 Please Donate To Help Support Our Trails